 First off, Outside Lands.
 I have gone four years and I must admit this is my least favorite of all music festivals.
 Why?
-For the reason above, people are not there for the music, or let alone know who any of the bands are.
-Of course I am making generalizations and using universal terms, but I am guilty of bugging my friends taking them from stage to stage not wanting to miss any of the acts I want to see when all they are focusing on is making it to the headliners of the night.
+People don’t seem to attend for the music.
+Of course, I am making generalizations and using universal terms, but I am guilty of bugging my friends and dragging them from stage to stage.

-Outside Lands has its hidden beauty people don’t notice.
-I have been to many music festivals outside the Bay Area and they do not compare for its beauty.
-Another Planet Entertainment and Noise Pop understand that to make a great music festivals, it’s important to focus on the location.
+Outside Lands has its hidden beauty that people don’t notice.
+I have been to many music festivals outside the Bay Area and they do not compare to its beauty.
 There are many, many music festivals that don’t take the location into consideration like Bonnaroo and Coachella, but what makes Outside Lands so special is that it is inside Golden Gate Park, surrounded by Eucalyptus and green grass.
-Some of the stages have natural hills next to burrows, and oasis of trees that you can climb in, adventure about and take in the music.
+Some of the stages have natural hills next to burrows, an oasis of trees that you can climb in, and adventure about and take in the music.
 The best part of Outside Lands is its nature and if you don’t recognize that, then you aren’t doing it right! 🙂

-My all time favorite music festival in the Bay Area and anywhere in the country is Treasure Island Music Festivals.
-I have attend 4 of 10 years of this festival and its beauty is just so captivating.
+My all-time favorite music festival in the Bay Area and anywhere in the country is Treasure Island Music Festival.
+I have attended 5 of 10 years of this festival and its beauty is just so captivating.
 Being on Treasure Island, you get breathtaking views of the city and the Bay Bridge.
-I have spent some of the best parts of my life at this music festival because you can experience some of the music unique music that is being slowly discovered and walk pass the stages and look out on the beauty of the Bay Area.
+I have spent some of the best parts of my life at this music festival because you can experience some of the most unique music that is being slowly discovered and walk pass the stages and look out on the beauty of the Bay Area.
 Personally, I have always had a great deal of anxiety as music festivals.
 The amount of people who attend fills to the brim of capacity.
-But with Treasure Island, I can walk to the barriers of the gates and look at the sun setting under small trees on the most greenest grass I have ever seen.
+But with Treasure Island, I can walk to the barriers of the gates and look at the sun setting under small trees on the greenest grass I have ever seen.
 I have discovered some of the most amazing artists at this festival as well that I will go into more in a bit.

 Lastly, another great music festival held in the summer of Golden Gate Park is Hardly Strictly Bluegrass.
 HSBG is a free, all-ages music festival close to the location of Outside Lands.
 This is a great festival to be with friends, relax, have a couple of drinks in the sun and listen to some great bluegrass, folk artists.
 This festival will always be free since there is a trust fund feeding into the festival for years to come.
 The owners left a great deal of money in hopes to keep this festival free for all to experience great music.